salesforce/apollo/README.md

 # Apollo
 The Apollo project aims for a distributed ledger platform based on a sea of DAG nodes.
 As such, this project combines several interesting technologies.
 The underlying membership of Apollo is managed by the Fireflies secure communication layer.
 The consensus layer is supplied by Avalanche.
 An IPFS-esque DAG based DHT is provided in addition to DAG ledger state.

+## Requirements
+Apollo requires the JDK 11 [GraalVM](https://www.graalvm.org/).
+To install this, see the [Getting Started](https://www.graalvm.org/getting-started/) section at the GraalVM site.
+Install the GraalVM for your operating system.
+When that is installed, use the _gu_ GraalVM tool to [install the WASM support](https://www.graalvm.org/docs/reference-manual/languages/wasm/).

+    gu install wasm

+Note that you may also need to perform the following on MacOS:

+    xattr -d com.apple.quarantine $JAVA_HOME

+After the installation, as the GraalVM has not yet been notorized on Catalina

+Apollo also requires [Maven](https://maven.apache.org/) 3.6.1 and above.

 ## Protocols
 * [Fireflies](https://ymsir.com/papers/fireflies-tocs.pdf) - byzantine tolerant secure membership and communications